TheGodE6/Solar/README.md

--- ts stfu
-a kah script that has potential to be better than iis admin maybe
+These are KAH scripts that have potential to be better than ii's stupid admin...